 A complicated checkout is one of the biggest causes of abandoned carts.
 When customers face too many steps, mandatory account creation, or confusing forms, they often leave before completing the purchase.

-Fix: Simplify your checkout process.
-Allow guest checkout, remove unnecessary fields, and offer trusted payment methods like PayPal, Apple Pay, and major credit cards.
+Simplify your checkout process.
+Allow guest checkout, remove unnecessary fields, and offer trusted payment methods like PayPal, Apple Pay, Shop Pay, and major credit cards.
+Shopify’s checkout extensibility tools make it easier than ever to create a clean, fast checkout experience.

 6. Hidden Shipping Costs

-Fix: Be transparent about shipping costs early in the shopping journey.
+Be transparent about shipping costs early in the shopping journey.
 Consider offering free shipping above a certain order value to increase average order size.
+Display shipping estimates on product pages wherever possible.

 7. Lack of Trust Signals